Airbus A380: Wings

 The A380's wings are built for a maximum takeoff weight (MTOW) over 600 tonnes to accommodate larger variants – the A380F freighter would require added internal strengthening.
 The optimal wingspan for such an MTOW is about 90 m but airport restrictions of 80 m force the A380 to compensate with a longer chord for an aspect ratio of 7.8.
 This suboptimal aspect ratio reduces fuel efficiency by about 10% and increases operating costs several per cent, considering fuel costs constitute about 50% of the cost of long-haul aeroplane operation.
 The common wing design approach sacrifices fuel efficiency on the A380-800 passenger model in particular because its lower MTOW allows for a higher aspect ratio with a shorter chord or thinner wing.

 Still, Airbus estimated that the A380's size and advanced technology would provide lower operating costs per passenger than the 747-400.
 The wings incorporate wingtip fences that extend above and below the wing surface, similar to those on the A310 and A320.
 These increase fuel efficiency and range by reducing induced drag.
 The wingtip fences also reduce wake turbulence, which endangers following aircraft.
-The wings of the A380 were designed in Filton and manufactured in Broughton in the United Kingdom.
+The wings of the A380 were designed in Filton, England and Wichita, US, with its manufacturing in Broughton in the United Kingdom.
 The wings were then transported to the harbour of Mostyn, where they were transported by barge to Toulouse, France, for integration and final assembly with the rest of the aircraft and its components.

 Singapore Airlines describes the A380's landing speed of 130–135 kn as "impressively slow".